automationbroker/apb/docs/getting_started.md

   ----------- -+- ------------------------------- -+- -----------
   my-test-apb  |  172.30.1.1:5000/foo/my-test-apb  |  my-registry
 ```

+### Running the APB
+Now that `apb` is aware of the `my-test-apb` APB in the registry, we can perform any supported action against the APB.
+The `apb bundle` subcommand gives you some actions you can perform on a specific bundle in a registry.

 ### More information
 * [Design](design.md) - overall design of Ansible Playbook Bundles
 * [Developers](developers.md) - in-depth explanation of Ansible Playbook Bundles